ilduchea/42-questions/README.md

     * Component/html tile for listing questions as links.
     * Component/html form for creating a question.
   * Template/html page for questions/dynamic.
-    * Component/html tile for answers.
+    * Component/html tile for displaying answers.
+    * Component/html tile for creating an answer.
     * Component/html form for answering the question.
     * Component/html form for updating the question.
     * Component/html form for updating the answer.
-  * Template/html page for about
+  * Template/html page for about. ?future
-  * Template/html page for contact
+  * Template/html page for contact. ?future

 4. UX/UI
   * Include and modify bootstrap/materialize/Sass etc.